-I have been in the nonprofit world for almost 20 years.
+I have been in the nonprofit world for over 20 years.
 I have been to countless meetings and events where nonprofit leaders are called upon to say in a sentence or two the mission and/or summary of how they serve the community.
 Too often I hear nonprofit leaders (me included) unable to quickly articulate what exactly their organization does for the community.
 The name of their organization is vague “Mission City” or “Hope for the World” or “Love Everybody Inc” (names I made up) and their mission is too long and incoherent.
 Then when the leader is called upon to explain, they cannot clearly paint a picture of who benefits from their services, why others should partner with them and what measurable results they are seeking to accomplish.

 3 nonprofit lessons I have learned and questions I seek to answer:

 1) Who is the hero of your organization’s story?

 When you are giving the story of your organization, who wins?
 Who is the hero?
 Is the hero graduates of your addiction recovery program or the illiterate adult who learns to read or the mother who learns to feed her children nutritious meals?
 There may be many stakeholders who care and support your organization (donors, board members, staff, volunteers) but at the end of the day, name the individual(s) who are the reason your organization exists.
 Do you have a face or life attached to why your organization exists?
 Make them the preeminent focus of your marketing and your “rally cry” as an organization.
 Check out Donald Miller’s book, Building a Story Brand: Clarify Your Message So Customers Will Listen to learn more.

 2) If your organization disappeared tomorrow, who would miss you?